 Patents protect inventions and provide the patent holder with exclusive rights to use, sell, or license the invention for a certain period, typically 20 years from the filing date.
 Commercial examples typically include software algorithms, electronic devices, engineering processes, pharmaceutical formulations, and medical devices.

-Definition: Trade secrets consist of confidential business information that provides a competitive edge, such as formulas, practices, business processes, designs, instruments, patterns, or compilations of information.
-One famous example in this IP is the Coca-Cola recipe.
-However, business processes such as manufacturing methods and logistics strategies can also be covered.
+Trade secrets refer to confidential business information, including formulas, processes, designs, tools, patterns, or compilations of information.
+One famous example of this IP is the Coca-Cola recipe.
+However, trade secrets can also include proprietary processes such as manufacturing methods and logistics strategies.

 Franchising is a specific type of licensing where the franchisor grants the franchisee the right to operate a business under the franchisor’s brand and business model.
 Think of fast food or service chains.